saadmansakib/arduino-experiments/README.md

 **Lab 2** - *With the knowledege gained from the first assessment, I learned how to write a simple program to control the Arduino I/O interfaces to write out a hexadecimal number to externally connected LEDs.*

-**Lab 3** - *In this lab, I learned how to read external digital input on the Arduino and how to perform mathematical operations and do simple branching.
+**Lab 3** - *In this assessment, I learned how to read external digital input on the Arduino and how to perform mathematical operations and do simple branching.
 Also, calculating a simple mathematical function.*

 **Lab 4** - *This one was really interesting, I explored timing on the Arduino, and how to make the LEDs blink in specific patterns.*

-**Lab 5** - *In the final lab, I explored different bit-wise operations on the Arduino.
+**Lab 5** - *In the final assessment, I explored different bit-wise operations on the Arduino.
 Moreover, wrote a small assembly program to calculate the various components of a memory address with regards to a specific cache memory architecture.*

 <br/>